sequentialread/password-manager/ReadMe.md

 ## Hosting it yourself

 You should create a separate IAM user in AWS which only has access to the bucket.
-This is the policy I used for that user:
+This is the policy I used for that user.
+Note that the user does not have the capability to list the bucket contents, only to get and put objects.
+This is very important for security reasons, otherwise a remote attacker would have a much easier time trying to break the encryption, because they would have easy access to the ciphertext.

 ```
 {